georgepar/git-tutorial/README.md

 ## Introduction

-In this tutorial we are going to demonstrate one simple git workflow that can be used in moderately large projects from software dev teams.
+In this tutorial we are going to demonstrate one simple git workflow that can be used in moderately large projects from software dev teams (for large projects I still advocate [gerrit](https://www.gerritcodereview.com/)).

 The working example will be the implementation of a toy calculator in Python.

 More concretely we are going to demonstrate:
 1. Branching, Creating and merging a PR